 1. 'Do I need to ask his parents' permission first?'

-If you really want to turn tradition on its head, then why not ask his mother for her approval?
+If you want to go down the traditional route, then the short answer is yet.
+But if you really want to turn tradition on its head, instead of asking his father, why not ask his mother for her approval?
 After all, with you taking the reins and proposing to him, it seems only right to ask the matriarch of the family what she thinks.

 2. 'Do I need to buy him an engagement ring?'

 It doesn't have to be a ring.
 It could be a pair of cufflinks, or a piece of art - anything that lasts a lifetime.
-A watch is another nice idea as you can have it engraved with your proposal date.
+A watch is another nice idea as you can have it engraved with your proposal date, or, later, the wedding date.
 It's something he will wear every day - just like an engagement ring.

 3. 'Surely if he hasn't asked me yet, then he can't be ready to get married?'